Quantitative twisted patterns in positive density subsets

 We now provide a quantitative improvement of this result by demonstrating that this characteristic polynomial map is uniformly virtually recurrent, answering a question raised in \cite{FishProduct}.
 To do this, we show that this action of $SL_n(\bZ)$ by conjugation has uniformly virtually recurrent orbits across the companion matrices of characteristic polynomials.

 \begin{mydef} Given a polynomial $p(t) = a_0 + a_1t + a_2t^2 + \cdots + a_{n-1}t^{n-1} + t^n$, we can define its companion matrix by

 \end{mydef}

 \begin{mainthm} Let $\Gamma = \operatorname{SL}_n(\bZ)$ act on $\mathfrak{sl}_n(\bZ)$ by conjugation (the adjoint representation).
-Let be the set of companion matrices of integer polynomials with zero linear term (so that the corresponding companion matrix has trace $0$ and thus in $\mathfrak{sl}_n(\bZ)$).
-Then this conjugation action has uniformly recurrent orbits across $A$.
-Thus the characteristic polynomial map $A \mapsto \det(tI - A)$ has \textbf{uniformly} virtually recurrent level sets.
-Likewise, the quadratic form has \textbf{uniformly} virtually recurrent level sets (as stated in simple terms in Theorem~\ref{thm: example of uniform virtually recurrent level sets}).
+Let be the set of companion matrices of integer polynomials with zero $(n-1)$-st term (so that the corresponding companion matrix has trace $0$ and thus in $\mathfrak{sl}_n(\bZ)$).
+Then this conjugation action has uniformly recurrent orbits across $A$. \end{mainthm}